Ameer2000Mzori/Article-Website/README.md

 # 📖 About This Project <a name="about-project"></a>

-> Navigation-Nation is a website crafted using HTML, CSS, and JavaScript, with the added benefit of linters to address any errors in the code, and it's built with Webpack as its primary focus.
-This project leverages advanced CSS and JavaScript coding techniques.
-Feel free to explore the demo link.
+> MyArticle-Website is a site with frontend, backend using Express.js, MongoDB, and npm packages.
+It includes API creation, port handling, storage management, and supports backend/frontend connections, along with CRUD operations.
+Download and test the project.

 # Sample Of Website <a name="Sample-Of-Website"></a>